A Doppler backscattering diagnostic for the EXL-50U spherical tokamak: plasma considerations and preliminary quasioptical design: Introduction

-DBS involves launching a microwave probe beam into the plasma, (Fig.~\ref{fig:DBS figure}).
+DBS involves launching a microwave probe beam into the plasma (Fig.~\ref{fig:DBS figure}).
 The beam is then scattered by electron density fluctuations, and the backscattered electric field is picked up by effectively the same antenna that was used to transmit the microwave beam.
-This backscattered signal is then used to determine the locations of the turbulent fluctuations and the corresponding turbulence wavenumbers ${k}_{\perp}$ associated with these turbulent fluctuations.
+The projection of the backscattered electric field onto the antenna's receive function gives the backscattered signal.
+This backscattered signal is then used to determine the locations of the turbulent fluctuations and their corresponding turbulence wavenumbers ${k}_{\perp}$.
 We will assume that most of the backscattered signal comes from the nominal cutoff location \cite{Pratt_2024}, which we define as the point where the probe beam wavenumber ${K}$ is minimised.
 We assume that the measured turbulent fluctuations are located at this point.
 The exact mechanism of spatial localisation is complicated and beyond the scope of the paper.
-The measured turbulence wavenumber is determined by the Bragg condition, given by Here, ${k_{\perp}}$ is the turbulence wavenumber and $K$ is the wavenumber of the probe beam.
+The measured turbulence wavenumber is determined by the Bragg condition, given by

+Here, ${k_{\perp}}$ is the turbulence wavenumber and $K$ is the wavenumber of the probe beam.
 Hence, to measure a particular turbulence wavenumber ${k_{\perp}}$, a beam with a corresponding wavenumber ${K}$ can be launched, allowing us to receive a measurable backscattered signal from the turbulent fluctuation with that associated wavenumber, ${k_{\perp}}$.
 Furthermore, varying the poloidal launch angles and frequencies of the beam varies the probe beam's wavenumber at cutoff ${K_{c}}$, allowing us to probe a range of cutoff locations $\rho_{c}$, where $\rho_c$ is the normalised radial coordinate of the cutoff location, and turbulent wavenumbers ${k_{\perp}}$.

-In addition to the turbulent density fluctuations, the amplitude of the backscattered signal also depends strongly on the angle between the probe beam's wavevector $\mathbf{{K}}$ and the plane perpendicular to the magnetic field, $\mathbf{B}$.
-This is quantified by the mismatch angle $\theta_m$, given by
+In addition to the turbulent density fluctuations, the amplitude of the backscattered signal also depends strongly on the angle between the probe beam's wavevector, $\mathbf{{K}}$, and the plane perpendicular to the magnetic field, $\mathbf{B}$ \cite{Hillesheim_2015, HallChenmismatch, d3d_toroidal, toroidalmismatch}.
+We refer to this angle the mismatch angle, $\theta_m$, given by,